Unmanned cold storage? How far is the cold chain from automation?

 Driven by factors such as increased labor and customer demand, many companies are now considering a comprehensive adjustment of their operations, trying to completely solve the cost problem with a comprehensive one-stop automation approach.

-However, although this will bring higher returns to some large companies, for others, it may expose themselves to some unnecessary risks.
+However, although this will bring higher returns to some large companies, for others, it may expose them to some unnecessary risks.

 From a financial perspective, a phased approach to automation can reduce upfront capital investment, which is beneficial for startups and companies in the rapid growth stage.
 Not only can you see a return on investment early on, but it can also provide funding for subsequent automation stages.